 We have argued in this paper on the need for end-to-end congestion control, and further, on the need for mechanisms in the network to detect and restrict unresponsive or high-bandwidth best-effort flows in times of congestion.
-These mechanisms would provide a incentive in support of end-to-end congestion control for best-effort traffic.
+Such mechanisms would provide a incentive in support of end-to-end congestion control for best-effort traffic.

-Clearly there is more work still to be done in developing and investigating the mechanisms outlined in this paper.
-We have not yet outlined a specific proposal for implementing these mechanisms.
-We also intend to explore these mechanisms in complex scenarios with multiple congested gateways, more realistic traffic models for UDP traffic, and higher-priority realtime traffic.
+Clearly there is more work still to be done in developing and investigating the approaches outlined in this paper.
+We have not yet outlined a specific proposal for mechanisms for identifying and controlling unresponsive flows.
 We believe the most important issue is not the precise functioning of the mechanisms to restrict the bandwidth of unresponsive best-effort flows, but simply that such mechanisms be deployed.
 Mechanisms such as these would go a long way to making concrete the essential role played by congestion control for best-effort traffic in the Internet.